Insight • Leadership · Mission · Decision Making

 Key takeaway

-A personal mission statement isn't motivation — it's a decision filter.
-When you know where you're going, you make clearer choices under pressure.
+A personal mission statement is not motivation.
+It is a decision filter.
+When you know where you are going, you make clearer choices under pressure.

 You Are the Company